Kindred App Design

 What I Learned:

 This project was my introduction to the design thinking framework and using Figma to create wireframes and prototypes.
-My experience with this project emphasized the importance of usability studies and design iterations.
+It was also my introduction to running moderated and unmoderated usability studies, product surveys, and preference tests.
+My experience with this project emphasized the importance of research and testing and design iterations.